emmajanedrews/base-template/_posts/2017-11-09-a-question-from-a-past-client.md

 Shelby County currently has a website for foreclosure listings that total about 3,000 homes.
 They range in asking price from $12,000 to $390,000. **But the most critical issue with foreclosures is the cost of repairs**, as those must be completed and paid for by the buyer—foreclosures are sold as-is.

-Therefore, **one of the strengths the Peterson Team has always been its experience with home repairs and our connection with contractors** that are licensed and bonded.
+Therefore, **one of the strengths of the Peterson Team has always been its experience with home repairs and our connection with contractors** that are licensed and bonded.
 The estimates for repairs must be known if you want to avoid buying a money pit.

 Want our help?
 Give us a call or email us.
 If you have any questions, please let us know.